DependableSystemsLab/LLTFI/migration.md

 python3 SCRIPTS/llfi_test --all        # expect 21/21
 python3 SCRIPTS/llfi_test --all_ml     # expect all non-SKIP to pass
 ```
-**Result: 21/21 PASS.** All hardware fault, software fault, trace tool, makefile
+**Result: 21/21 PASS.** All hardware fault, trace tool, makefile
-generation, and FIDL tests pass against LLVM 20.1.
+generation tests pass against LLVM 20.1.
 The `--all_ml` tests that
 require optional dependencies (onnx-mlir, TensorFlow, PyTorch) are reported as
 SKIP (not FAIL) on machines where those are not installed.